cybroslabs/ouro-api-shared/gen/markdown/service-metadata-apiservice.md

 ## UpdateObjectFields

-The method sets the fields of an object.
-The values are merged with the existing fields to preserve the existing fields that are not set in the request.
+Updates the fields of the specified object.
+Field values provided in the request are merged with existing fields, preserving any fields not included in the update.

 ```proto
 UpdateObjectFields(io.clbs.openhes.models.common.UpdateObjectFieldsRequest)